locationtech/geogig/doc/manual/source/start/tutorial.rst

 Configuration
 -------------

-Before we start working with geospatial data in GeoGig, you have to provide GeoGig with a user name and email, using the ``config`` command, substituting your name and email:
+Before we start working with geospatial data in GeoGig, you must provide GeoGig with a name and email, using the ``config`` command, substituting your name and email:

 .. code-block:: console